JaspreetKhela/JaspreetKhela/README.md

   * Product Management
   * Sales and Business Development
   * Operations
+My interest in the aforementioned technical roles stems from my desire to become a skilled practitioner in technical linchpin roles that spearhead the creation of products and services for an organization.
+My interest in the aforementioned non-technical roles stems from my desire to become a skilled practitioner in creating, leading, and managing the creation of value within an organization.

 My preference is in back-end software development roles developing infrastructure technologies.